David Cohen (entrepreneur): Techstars

-Cohen is the founder and co-CEO of Techstars, a startup accelerator program.
-Cohen co-founded Techstars in 2006 with Brad Feld, Jared Polis, and David Brown.
+Cohen is the founder and co-CEO of Techstars, a startup accelerator program he found in 2006 with Brad Feld, Jared Polis, and David Brown.
 The first program ran in 2007.
 Cohen designed Techstars to improve the existing system of angel investing and to provide more support to startups.
 In a speech at the Future of Entrepreneurship Education Summit, Cohen said that he was particularly interested in improving the entrepreneurial ecosystem of Techstars' launch city, Boulder, Colorado.
 Now, Techstars has dozens of locations globally that accept new startups regularly.

-The Techstars experience has also been turned into a reality TV show on Bloomberg TV.
+The Techstars experience was turned into a reality TV show on Bloomberg TV.
 Techstars invests $118,000 in each of its program startups.
 The startups also receive mentorship and pitch opportunities during the program.
 Techstars accepts approximately 1% of applicants.
-The company focuses on transparency and publishes detailed success and failure information of all companies that have gone through Techstars.
-Cohen controls four private seed-equity funds.
-He raised his first $5 million fund in 2009.
-In 2012, he raised $28 million for a second fund.
-To date, Cohen has invested in more than 2,500 startups as an angel investor and through Techstars.

-Boards

-Cohen serves on the Board of Advisors of the Computer Science Department of the University of Colorado.
-He is on the Entrepreneurship Advisory Board at Silicon Flatirons.

-Personal

-Cohen is married with three children.
-In his personal time, Cohen enjoys technology, software startups, and tennis.
-Cohen lives in Boulder, Colorado.

 Works

 Cohen is the co-author of Do More Faster with Brad Feld.
 Do More Faster shares advice for first-time entrepreneurs from the Techstars program.
 It includes essays from other Techstars mentors and company founders.
-Cohen also blogs at DavidGCohen.com.
-The blog focuses on startup and technology topics.

-In 2012, Cohen delivered the keynote speech at RailsConf2012 and at the inaugural Silicon Prairie Awards.
-In 2011, he spoke at the Future of Entrepreneurship Education Summit.
-He has interviewed for the Silicon Flatirons Entrepreneurs Unplugged Series.